Brown Butter Pretzel Pecan Pie Crust

 1. Preheat over to 350 degrees.

 2. Place 10 TBSP of unsalted butter in a saucepan.
 Melt it and then let it sit on a medium low heat until it starts to brown around the edges and smell rich and caramel-like.
 It should take about 10 minutes.
 Be careful not to burn it.
-Set aside to cool.
+Turn off the heat and add the dark brown sugar.
+Stir until it is dissolved.
+Set butter and sugar aside to cool.

 3. Using a food processor, pulse mini pretzels until the pieces are quite small but still have a bit of shape.
 It shouldn’t be all dust.
 This will add some texture and crunch.
 Place in a large bowl and set aside.